umbraco/Umbraco.UI/packages/uui-css/README.md

 ## Usage

-For a build system like _Vite_, the styling could be included like this if you want to control the styling and variables with the build system:
+For a build system like [Vite](https://vitejs.dev/), the styling could be included like this if you want to control the styling and variables with the build system:

 ```ts
 // app.ts